-Introduction
+1 Introduction

-In the last ten years there has been an intensive growth in the scientific study of consciousness (Atkinson et al., 2000; Blackmore, 2005).
+The claim to be building a "conscious" software agent is a very hard one, from both a scientific and an engineering point of view.
+Nevertheless, in the last ten years there has been an intensive growth in the scientific study of consciousness (Atkinson et al., 2000; Blackmore, 2005).
 A technological offspring of these studies is the field of artificial consciousness (Aleksander, 2007; Bogner, 1999; Cardon, 2006; Chella and Manzotti, 2007; Gamez, 2008).
-In this work we concentrate in what we call here the Baars-Franklin architecture (BFA).
-The BFA is a computational architecture being developed by the group of Stan Franklin, at the University of Memphis (Franklin and Graesser, 1999; Bogner, 1999; Negatu and Franklin, 2002; Negatu, 2006), based on the model of consciousness given by Bernard Baars, called Global Workspace Theory (Baars, 1988).
+Among the many computational approaches to consciousness, the framework developed by Stan Franklin, at the University of Memphis (Franklin and Graesser, 1999; Bogner, 1999; Negatu and Franklin, 2002; Negatu, 2006), based on the model of consciousness given by Bernard Baars, called Global Workspace Theory (Baars, 1988) is of a special interest, due to the fact it is firmly rooted onto a sound background given by a respected scientific theory of consciousness.
+Together, Baars (from a scientific perspective) and Franklin (from an engineering perspective) grew up an interesting framework which could be viewed, at the same time, as a proof of concept of a scientific theory, and a new approach for the development of computational systems.
+In this work, our aim was to understand and test what we are calling here the Baars-Franklin architecture (BFA), a computational architecture being jointly developed by Franklin and Baars during the last 10 years.

-The BFA has already been applied to many different kinds of software agents.
-The first application of BFA was CMattie (Franklin and Graesser, 1999; Bogner, 1999), an agent developed by the Cognitive Computing Research Group (CCRG) at the University of Memphis, whose main activities were to gather seminar information via email from humans, compose an announcement of the next week's seminars, and mail it to members of a mailing list.
-Through the interaction with human seminar organizers, CMattie could realize that there was missing information and ask it via email.
+The BFA has already been applied to many

+different kinds of software agents.
+The first application of BFA was CMattie (Franklin and Graesser, 1999; Bogner, 1999), an agent developed by the Cognitive Computing Research Group (CCRG) at University of Memphis, whose main activities were to gather seminar information via email from humans, compose an announcement of the next week's seminars, and mail it to members of a mailing list.
+Through the interaction with human seminar organizers, CMattie could realize missing information and ask it via email.

 The overall BFA received major improvements with subsequent developments.
 One remarkable implementation of it was IDA (Intelligent Distribution Agent) (Franklin, 2005), an application developed for the US Navy to automate an entire set of tasks of human personnel agent who assigns sailors to new tours of duty.
 IDA is supposed to communicate with sailors via email and, in natural language, understand the content and produce life-like messages.

 The BFA was also used outside of Franklin's group.
-Daniel Dubois from University of Quebec developed CTS (Conscious Tutoring System) (Dubois, 2007), a BFA-based autonomous agent to support the training on the manipulation of the International Space Station robotic control system called Canadarm2.
+Daniel Dubois from University of Quebec developed CTS (Conscious Tutoring System) (Dubois, 2007), a BFA-based tutoring system applied in the training of astronauts in manipulating Canadarm2, the robotic control system at the International Space Station.